 The Curriculum at Lily Lane

 The curriculum that we provide at Lily Lane is designed to be inclusive of all children and cater for all learning styles.
-Our committed, hardworking and talented staff plan lessons that are creative and imaginative, whilst nurturing and developing a love of learning.
+Our passionate, hardworking and driven staff plan lessons that are creative and imaginative, whilst nurturing and developing a love of learning.
 Our curriculum encompasses the social and emotional aspects of learning and the well-being of children is seen as the foundation of academic success.

 At Lily Lane we use a variety of teaching styles depending on the work undertaken and the age of the children.
 We use KAGAN structures across the school to promote cooperative learning and engagement of all children.
 These structures have proven themselves effective teaching and learning tools for cooperative learning, multiple intelligences, character education, language learning and emotional intelligence.

 Figure 1 – Structure of the national curriculum

 |Key stage 1||Key stage 2||Key stage 3||Key stage 4|

 |Age||5 – 7||7 – 11||11 – 14||14 – 16|